Seniors rolling dice.

 Can you play Bunco with 4 players or an odd number of players?
 You bet!

-When you play Bunco with an odd number of players, leave an empty chair or set a stuffed animal or another object to serve as a ghost placeholder (sometimes called a "Baby Bunco" or “Ghost”).
-Then, other players sitting opposite can take turns dice rolling on the phantom player's behalf.
-This way, you can play Bunco with an odd number.
+When you play Bunco with an odd number of players, leave an empty chair or set a stuffed animal or another object to serve as a ghost placeholder (sometimes called a “Baby Bunco” or “Ghost”).
+Then, other players sitting opposite can take turns dice rolling on the phantom player’s behalf.
+This way, you can play Bunco with an odd number, ensuring that players roll the dice for the ghost player to maintain consistent game mechanics.

 If, however, you have six or even eight players and want to play Bunco at one table as one team, play normally, but as each round ends, don’t bother moving around.
 Just shuffle around at each table so you have new players to sit opposite.
 It’s a social dice game, so shuffling around the table is part of the fun.